angular/angular/devtools/CONTRIBUTING.md

   git push origin my-fix-branch
   ```

-- In GitHub, send a pull request to `angular-devtools:main`.
+- In GitHub, send a pull request to `angular:master`.
 - If we suggest changes then:

   - Make the required updates.